When building out your Account-Based Marketing strategy, one of the most critical components is identifying target key accounts.

 - Your brand alignment (how does it look for you to show this customer off to prospects)

-Identifying your key accounts will make sure that you’re investing your time, resources, and dollars in the right place, with the right targets.
+Identifying your key accounts will make sure that you’re investing your time, resources, and dollars in the right place (never forget the 4 P’s of marketing), with the right targets.

 Let’s take a look at a handful of ways you hack identifying keys accounts.